michael-ritter/jupyterhub-combopt-ma4502/docs/docs/ssl_certificates.md

 # Obtain SSL Certificates

 Now that nginx is running on our JupyterHub server, we'll be able to obtain an SSL certificate and run JupyterHub over https.
-I followed the instructions on [https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) to install **certbot**, a program used to generate SSL certificates from [Let's Encrypt](https://letsencrypt.org).
+I followed the instructions on [https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) to install **Certbot**, a program used to generate SSL certificates from [Let's Encrypt](https://letsencrypt.org).

 [TOC]

-## Install certbot
+## Install Certbot

-We'll use **certbot** to obtain a standalone SSL certificate.
+We'll use **Certbot** to obtain a standalone SSL certificate.
 Log onto the server with ssh in a terminal window.

-Certbot will need to communicate over the network, so before we run certbot, we need to open up Port 80 using the ufw firewall utility (if you have not done so already).
+Certbot will need to communicate over the network, so before we run Certbot, we need to open up Port 80 using the ufw firewall utility (if you have not done so already).

 ```text
 $ sudo ufw allow 80
 ```

-First, we will install certbot from the PPA maintained by Let's Encrypt:
+First, we will install Certbot from the PPA maintained by Let's Encrypt:

 ```
 $ sudo apt update